hemakumark/node-git-cherrypick/README.md

-Simple module to execute git cherrypick.
+Simple module to execute git cherrypick from UAT.
+This is UAT readme file.